Manticore: Parallels

 Gerald Brenan linked the manticore to the mantequero, a monster feeding on human fat in Andalusian folklore.

 The Hindu god Narasimha is often referred to as a Manticore.
-Narasimha, the man lion, is the fourth avatar of Vishnu and is described as having a man’s torso and the head and claws of a lion.
+Narasimha, the man lion, is the fourth avatar of Vishnu and is described as having a man's torso and the head and claws of a lion.

 In fiction

-Dante Alighieri, in his Inferno, depicted the mythical Geryon as having a similar appearance to a manticore, following Pliny's description where it has the face of an honest man, the body of a wyvern, the paws of a lion, and the stinger of a scorpion at the end of its tail.
+Dante Alighieri, in his Inferno, depicted the mythical Geryon as resembling a manticore, following Pliny's description where it has the face of an honest man, the body of a wyvern, the paws of a lion, and the stinger of a scorpion at the end of its tail.